huan/file-box/README.md

 1. Suppert ES Module. ([#54](https://github.com/huan/file-box/issues/54))
 1. Add UUID boxType support: `FileBox.fromUuid()` and `FileBox.toUuid()`
 1. Add `size` property to return the size of the file. (`-1` means unknown)
+1. Add `remoteSize` property to present the remote size of the file (if applicable, `-1` means unknown)

 Breaking changes: